-- 1 The water heater must be located indoors. - 2 This water heater can be installed directly on a combustible floor. - 3 Locate the water heater in an area that is not exposed to freezing temperatures. - 4.
+- 1. The water heater must be located indoors, unless it is the approved outdoor model identified by model suffix GCMLW. - 2.
+This water heater can be installed directly on a combustible floor. - 3.
+Locate the water heater in an area that is not exposed to freezing temperatures.
+For instructions on outdoor models, see section 18 of this IOM manual. - 4.
 Locate on a level surface.
 Installation on a 4 inch to 6 inch housekeeping pad is recommended. - 5.
 Locate the water heater near a floor drain.
 Locate the unit so if the tank or water connections should leak, water damage will not occur to the adjacent area or to lower floors of the building.
 When such locations are unavoidable, install an adequately drained metal drain pan underneath the water heater.
 The manufacturer's warranty does not cover water damage. - 6.
 Protect associated electrical components and electrical connections from water (dripping, spraying, rain, etc.) during appliance operation and service. - 7.
 Locate the water heater where the vent and air intake piping, when installed, will remain within the maximum equivalent lengths allowed.
 See Venting. - 8.
 Use the following diagram to locate anchors or attachment points, when connecting the heater to the floor.
 Commonly used concrete anchors: 5/16" x 1-3/4" double expansion shield.

-3.5 Clearances To Combustible Surfaces
+3.5.
+Clearances To Combustible Surfaces